 Don’t worry, this minute to win it game from Happiness is Homemade does not involve tossing objects into hot liquid.
 Yep, the hot chocolate here is a ruse—but, by all means, serve the kids the real deal when the game is done.

-Depending on the age and skill-level of your child, you can opt to craft a true showstopper or just opt for a felt craft kit—either way, you’re guaranteed an engaging art project and a finished product that will inspire pride.
+Depending on the age and skill-level of your child, you can opt to craft a true showstopper or just cobble together a one dimensional wreath with some felt and glue—either way, you’re guaranteed an engaging art project and a finished product that will inspire pride.
+It's the perfect craft to do while watching your favorite Christmas movie!

 You already know the rules of the go-to party game, but the folks over at Kid Friendly Things To Do think limbo is even better when played in full Santa attire with Christmas lights taking the place of the usual pole, and we tend to agree.